xtie97/seq2seq_no_trainer/README.md

 - Accelerate
 - Transformer

 The versions of the required packages can be found in the provided Dockerfile.
+Build the Docker image if needed.

 ## Usage
 To run the seq2seq model on your dataset, follow these steps: